ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Updated introduction: clarified relationships between this document and related documents.

+* Ensured consistency with RFC 9594 when using an optimized Join Request for re-joining a group (presence of the 'client_cred' parameter).

 * Clarifications: